OlllllllO/guides/mraa-python-example1.md

 3. If you wish to use the serial console from your host machine, connect USB cable to host machine and microUSB on mezzanine board (USB Type-A end of cable connects to host machine, microUSB end of cable connects to microUSB port on Mezzanine.
 If you wish to use the Linux Desktop, connect a mouse and a keyboard on the USB ports available on the DragonBoard.
 USe the HDMI port to connect your device to a monitor.
 4. Attach the LED to GPIO 23.
+5. Attach the Grove Touch Sensor Module to Grove connector G3 on the Sensors Mezzanine.

 ## Step 2: Software Setup: